matfish2/vue-formular/README.md

 Fires off whenever a field's value is changed.
 Send through the new and old values.
 This allows for using fields independently of the form.

+`vue-formular.clicked-error`

+Fires off when the user clicked one of the error links in the statusbar.
+Sends through the clicked field name.

 ## Form Options

 Options are set in three layers, where the more particular overrides the more general.